Witten By Tahirah Siddiqui

 Bain did not let this misstep deter her, instead she chose to revise and resubmit her proposal.
 She found a way to purchase renewables for the university at a more affordable cost, which helped to strengthen Bain’s second proposal and led to it being accepted by campus leadership.

-Bain first learned about the Udall Scholarship through the Fellowship Advising Office.
+Bain first learned about the Udall Scholarship through the University Fellowships Office.
 She was intrigued by the idea of being raising awareness of her passion for the environment and was elated after being named as a Udall Scholar.
 She is excited and grateful to be recognized with the Belltower lighting ceremony.

 Bain was invited to attend Udall’s Scholar Orientation, a five-day conference held each August in Tucson, Arizona, for all new Udall Scholars.
 During this week, scholars participate in professional development and community building to learn more about working on environmental and tribal issues.
 Bain found Udall week particularly helpful because it allowed her to meet people with a similar passion.
 She was also able to learn more about Native American communities and important environmental issues within their communities, such as water allocation.